xamberl/htc-workshop/README.md

 Examples for running jobs on the CHTC's HTC system.
 These examples may be modified and shared.

 ## life-expectancy
-An example on how to submit jobs.
-Can be modified to submit multiple jobs.
+An example on how to submit jobs, including multiple jobs.

 ## output-files
 An example on how to transfer output files with `transfer_output_files` and `transfer_output_remaps`.